 Hersir Sigurgeirsson was born in 1972, He is Associate Professor of Finance in the Faculty of Business Administration of the University of Iceland and an independent consultant.
 Hersir graduated with a BSc degree in mathematics from the University of Iceland in 1995, then completed a master's degree in financial mathematics from Stanford University in 1999 and a doctorate in applied mathematics from the same university in 2001.
 He is also a certified securities broker.
 He worked as software development specialist for Integral in the US in 1999 then as data research expert at Íslensk erfðagreining 2001-2002.
 From 2003 to 2006 he worked for Kaupthing Bank, for instance, in risk management and proprietary trading.
 In 2006-2010 he was Assistant Professor of Finance in the Faculty of Business Administration of the University of Iceland.
 He worked for a number of years for Saga Capital in Akureyri, first as managing director of risk management and operations, 2006-2011, then as CEO in 2011-2012.
 He also worked as a consultant for the World Bank in Washington 2013-2015.
 Hersir was Chairman of the Board of the financial undertaking T Plús hf. in Akureyri in 2009-2014 and Chairman of the Board of Straumur sjóðir hf. in Reykjavík in 2014-2015.
 He has been a member of the WACC committee of the National Energy Authority since April 2014.
 In recent years he has been expert judicial advisor and court-appointed assessor in numerous court cases concerning valuations, taxation issues etc. and provided a variety of advice and expert services concerning enterprise finance, banking and the financial markets.

 Jón Guðmann Pétursson was born in 1959.
 Following his graduation as cand. oecon. from the Faculty of Business Administration of the University of Iceland in 1982 he worked for the auditing firm Endurskoðunarskrifstofa Björns & Ara in 1982-83.
 Jón was CFO of independent institutions of the Iceland Defence Force from 1984 to 1987, CFO of Hampiðjan 1987-2002 and CEO of that company 2002-2014.
 Jón has served on the boards of a large number of domestic and foreign companies, including the board of Hampiðjan 2006-2014 and its subsidiaries in Denmark, Ireland, Lithuania and other countries.
-He has been a director of Royal Iceland since 2014, was a director of Iceland Seafood International 2009-2011, of Vaka 2002-2004, and of the Iceland Stock Exchange 1996-1999.
+He was a director of Royal Iceland 2013-2014, of Iceland Seafood International 2009-2011, of Vaka 2002-2004, and of the Iceland Stock Exchange 1996-1999.
 Jón was also a member of the Accountancy Council of Iceland 2001-2004 and a director of the pension fund Lífeyrissjóður Framsýnar 2002-2005.

 Sigríður Benediktsdóttir was born in 1972.
 She currently works in research and teaching at Yale University in the US.
 Sigríður completed a BSc degree in economics from the University of Iceland and a BSc in computer science from the same institution in 1998.
 Sigríður was awarded her doctorate in economics from Yale in May 2005.
 In 1995-1997, Sigríður worked for the Institute of Economics of the University of Iceland and as project manager and consultant at Hugvit hf. in 1997-1998.
 She worked as an economist for the US Federal Reserve in 2005-2007.
 From 2007, Sigríður taught and held the post of Assistant Dean at the Yale School of Economics.
 During that time, she worked on research in financial economics, focusing on financial markets.
 Sigríður was appointed to the Icelandic Parliament's Special Investigation Commission into the failure of the banking system in 2008 and was a member of the Danish Systematic Risk Council in 2013-2016.
 Sigríður Benediktsdóttir was hired by the Central Bank of Iceland as the Managing Director of Financial Stability in 2011 and held that position until 2016.
 Sigríður is a member of the financial administration board of the non-profit organisation New Haven Reads which was founded to increase literacy skills in underprivileged children.
 She has held many other confidentiality positions and authored numerous scholarly articles.